Dream On: 5 Ways To Make Your Dream A Reality

 Flexibility – Remember that not everything is going to happen according to plan.
 Your life is unique and you can’t base your life off someone else’s path.
 Unexpected things happen in life—and in those moments, it helps to be flexible.
 If you hit a snag along the way, take a look at your next steps and rearrange them to get around the roadblock.
 This is different from giving up when frustrated.
 Patience and time alone won’t fix a problem, you must actively adjust your plans to accommodate your circumstances.
 This may include moving around a few steps or it may include changing your entire timeline.
 Either way don’t get discouraged!
 Recognizing when changes need to be made and implementing those changes is a huge help in nearing your goals.

-Persistence – You know how they say persistence is key?
-Well “they’re” right.
+Persistence – “Persistence is key” is a saying for a reason.
 You have to keep going.
 Persistence is not just about the movement you’re already working on.
-Persistence is also about that inner strength that tells you that you can keep going.
-Push aside any negativity.
-Anytime someone or something says ‘no’ in your journey, hear it instead as, ‘try again.’
-You’re going to get a lot of negativity, it’s important to fight for what you love or believe in.
+Persistence is about that inner strength that tells you to keep going no matter what.
+You must wade through your negativity and doubts to attain success in this life.
+If along your journey, someone or something says ‘no,’ hear it instead as, ‘try again.’
+You’re going to face a lot of obstacles but it’s important to fight for what you love.
 The fighting becomes easier the more you do it.
 Remember: this is your dream—it’s worth fighting for.